imtiaz1710/SOLID-EXAMPLES/readme.md

     }
 ```

-We can create ```IEmployeeSalaryCalculator```  interface for salary calculation .
-We can create salary calculator classe for each type of employee and implement the interface to it.
+We can create ```IEmployeeSalaryCalculator```  interface for salary calculation.
+We can create salary calculator class for each type of employee and implement the interface to it.
 Now, If we have to add new type of employee then we can easily create a class for this and implement the interface to it.
 No code will be modified.
 There will be no effect on the existing code for the new type.
-Our code in now open for extension and we can extend our code according to our need.
+Our code is now open for extension and we can extend our code according to our need.